 FLOOR CARE| Cleaning

 For each unique floor, there is a specially designed and recommended cleaner formulated for the floor's finish.
 If you are uncertain about which product is right for your floors, please contact us.
-To purchase recommended cleaning products, click here or visit our Amazon Page.
+We stock a wide variety of cleaning products at our Bellevue location.
+To purchase recommended cleaning products online, click here or visit our Amazon Page.

 Vacuum, dry mop or sweep to remove any loose dirt or grit.
 The best method of removing dirt and grit is vacuuming with a soft brush attachment on your vacuum.
 If using a microfiber mop to dry mop, remove any loose dirt or grit after dry-mopping by rinsing with water and wringing out the mop pad prior to cleaning floor with the recommended cleaner.

 Lightly mist a 4’ x 6’ area of your floor or directly mist the cleaning pad with Hardwood Floor Cleaner.

 Using a slightly dampened, well wrung-out microfiber cleaning pad, thoroughly clean the floor surface using your microfiber mop.
 Finish one area before moving on to the next.
 When your mop pad becomes soiled, rinse with water, thoroughly wring out the pad and continue cleaning with the cleaner.
 When the mop pad becomes excessively soiled, launder and replace with another clean mop pad.
 Continued use of excessively soiled pads may cause streaking.

 Microfiber cleaning pads are reusable and washable.
 Do not use any fabric softeners, dryer sheets, or bleach as these products will diminish the natural cleaning characteristics of the microfiber.